sonyarianto/twitter-bot/README.md

 </pre>
 - You have to create Twitter application (with read/write permission).<br>
 - Get the consumer key, consumer secret, user token and user secret from Twitter application details.<br>
 - The column 'is_published_to_twitter' is used to detect that row/lines already published to Twitter, so the default should be 0 and after success published to Twitter then it will set to 1.<br>

+OK now let see the code.